-Matthew Curtis is a hardworking and determined advocate who is instructed in a range of serious cases for both the prosecution and defence.
+Matthew Curtis is a hardworking and determined advocate who is instructed in a range of serious criminal cases for both the Prosecution and Defence.
+He prides himself on being able to connect with those involved in the criminal justice system, particularly vulnerable defendants and witnesses, and developing good working relationships at court and beyond.
 He has acted as a leading and led junior.
 He is passionate about advocacy.

-Matthew is a Category 4 prosecutor on the Crown Prosecution Service Advocate Panel Scheme and prosecutes the most serious criminal cases.
+Mr Curtis is a Category 4 Prosecutor on the Crown Prosecution Service Advocate Panel Scheme and prosecutes the most serious criminal cases.
 He is also on the specialist rape and child sexual abuse list, instructed regularly by CPS Rape and Serious Sexual Offences units.

-Matthew has organised and delivered professional training.
-This has included giving a seminar to social workers as part of their training on joint investigations (s.47 CA 1989); to specialist police teams on the prosecution of sexual offences, with a focus on achieving best evidence and suspect interviews (CPS accredited); and also to barristers and solicitors on the prosecution of youths.
+Matthew Curtis has organised and delivered professional training.
+This has included giving a seminar to social workers as part of their training on joint investigations (section 47, CA 1989); to specialist police teams on the prosecution of sexual offences, with a focus on achieving best evidence and suspect interviews (CPS accredited); and also to barristers and solicitors on the prosecution of Youth Defendants.

 Matthew has an interest in developing others to excellence in advocacy and is a pupil supervisor.

 Matthew lives with his wife and three children in North Wales.
 He enjoys walking/running his 'Sprocker' Spaniel.
 His personal interests include keeping fit (combining yoga and boxing with friends), gardening and skiing.
 He spent a number of years as a school governor and Chair of Governors.
 He enjoys supporting his family with their various activities.

 R v Omar Alam – Manchester Crown Court